Nina da Hora

-Nina da Hora (born 1995) is an Afro-Brazilian activist and computer scientist known for her research on algorithmic racism and her efforts to increase women's participation in technological development.
-Hora is a co-worker at the Center for Technology and Society at Fundação Getúlio Vargas or (FGV).
+Nina da Hora (born 1995) is an Afro-Brazilian activist and computer scientist known for her research on artificial intelligence ethics, computer vision, facial recognition technologies and digital rights, and for her efforts to increase women's participation in technological development.
+She is a researcher at the Center for Technology and Society at Fundação Getúlio Vargas (CTS/FGV) and the founder of Instituto da Hora, a non-profit research organization dedicated to digital rights in Brazil.